• /

 Platforms: Windows, macOS, Linux, Nintendo Switch

-If you remember Starfox from Super Nintendo, and would like to have a similar flying experience, then you should definitely try Ex-Zodiac.
-The game captures that original vibe really well but looks better than any other game from the 90s, thanks to the Godot game engine.
-Ex-Zodiac offers you to fight your war through twelve levels with secret routes and formidable bosses.
+If you remember Starfox from Super Nintendo and would like a similar flying experience, you should try Ex-Zodiac.
+The game captures that original vibe well but looks better than any other game from the 90s, thanks to the Godot game engine.
+Ex-Zodiac allows you to fight your war through twelve levels, with secret routes and formidable bosses.
 Originally started as a Kickstarter project, the game got 250% more funding than it needed.
-It was released last month on Steam and already has very positive reviews from the audience.

 Malice and Greed